Coral Island (album): Tracks

 The opening track of disc one, "Welcome to Coral Island", is a short, 54-second long spoken word song that informs the listener about Coral Island, complete with the sounds of crashing waves and seagulls.
 "Lover Undiscovered" is a guitar pop track, with a soft rock atmosphere and touches of psychedelia.
 The track talks about rediscovering something that one takes for granted; it was the first song written for the album and originally had different lyrics and a slower tempo.
 The song's opening line "She wakes up" represents the island starting its day, which Skelly intended as "the beginning of something – a lover undiscovered".
 The La's-esque guitarwork of "Change Your Mind" is reminiscent of the works of Teenage Fanclub.
-It had existed for several years under the name "October's Song" and originally had a slower tempo.
 "Mist on the River" is a ballad that recalls the sound of the band's second studio album Magic and Medicine (2003); the vocals have been compared to Crosby, Stills and Nash.
-It was written and toyed with during soundchecks on the Move Through the Dawn tour.